PKU-AICare/mimic_preprocessor/README.md

 - `InHospitalOutcome`: Binary mortality label.
 - `Text`: The fully cleaned and concatenated clinical note text for that admission.

+The final output file contains the following statistics:

+- Number of patients: 36498
+- Number of admissions: 43884
+- Number of records: 43884

 ### MIMIC-IV Processor (`src/mimic_iv_processor.py`)

 The MIMIC-IV pipeline is divided into distinct, controllable modules.